 To protect my strawberries from these culprits, I make sure I regularly remove plant debris, thus eliminating places where these eaters hide.

-I also transplant strawberry runners so my plants don’t grow densely, which increases the humidity levels.
+I also transplant strawberry runners so my plants don’t grow densely, increasing humidity levels.

-The most common fungus or mold that may be eating your strawberries is gray mold.
+Gray mold is the most common fungus or mold that may be responsible for eating your strawberries.
 This disease eats rotting plant parts, especially those that don’t get sunlight.

-To get rid of fungal diseases, I plant my strawberries in a raised bed and leave plenty of space between the plants.
+To eliminate fungal diseases, I plant my strawberries in a raised bed and leave plenty of space between the plants.

 I also water my strawberry plants during the day, or preferably early morning, so the leaves can dry a bit, decreasing the chances of fungi and mold taking root.